learnable-content/contributor-documentation/Contributors/CourseProcess.md

 ##3.
 Create Your Code Sample
 We like to keep all code samples in the one spot.
 Once you're ready to start creating code samples, we will set you up with a GitHub repository for your course.

-This repository is set up differently to screencasts, please make sure you're familiar with the way we arrange our course code samples.
+This repository is set up differently to video tutorials, please make sure you're familiar with the way we arrange our course code samples.

 ##4.
 Create Slides
 If you need slides created for your course, we can arrange to have them made.
 Send over a copy of your slides with a simple layout; black text on a white background.